A derived isometry theorem for constructible sheaves on $\mathbb{R}$: Isometry theorem and graded barcodes

-\begin{pf}[matching of central parts] Our strategy is to adapt Bjerkevik's proof from~\cite{Bjer16} to our setting.
-The pre-order $\leq_\alpha$ we have defined has exactly the same property as the one defined in his proof.
+\begin{pf}[matching of central parts] Our strategy is to adapt Bjerkevik's proof of \cite[Theorem 4.2]{Bjer16} to our setting.
+The pre-order $\leq_\alpha$ we have defined has exactly the same properties as the one defined in his proof.